 The reality is your car door could have been designed in Belgium, the car braking system in Nepal and the air conditioning module in Australia.

 Have those two software authors made them compatible with each other or, in the world of hundreds of thousands of WordPress plug-ins, have they not communicated with one another?
-Are both still in business and updating their plug-ins to be compatible with the latest versions of WordPress and website browsers?
+Are both still in business and updating their plug-ins to be compatible with the latest version of WordPress and website browsers?

 Choosing your website developer carefully, in the first instance, is a must to prevent a situation where you need to hand over your site.
 Choose a business you can trust to ensure your site is reliable and functional with a maintenance plan to prevent, or quickly address, errors.

-Perhaps you had your site built overseas and would now prefer to communicate with someone more local to you.
-Perhaps a friend built it for you and you’ve used up all the favours you feel you can.
-Perhaps you were working with a small business who has now gone out of business and therefore no longer available to provide you with WordPress help.
+Perhaps you had your site built overseas and would now prefer to communicate with someone local to you.
+Perhaps a friend built it for you and you’ve used up all your favours.
+Perhaps you were working with a small business that has now gone out of business, and therefore no longer available to help you.

 What-ever the circumstances, you’re now in the situation of needing help with your WordPress site.

-Why Use WordPress at all?
+Why use WordPress at all?

 But as professional website developers we want, and clients expect, sites to be built that look good and function well.
-The simpler builders, such as Wix, often don’t allow us to meet the expectations clients have for their website.
-Take a look at our portfolio page for an overview of the sites we’ve built in WordPress.
+The simpler builders, such as Wix, usually don’t allow us to meet the expectations clients have for their website.
+Take a look at our pricing and portfolio page for examples of the sites we’ve built in WordPress.
 You’ll see there are a range of looks and styles.